 Mirkovic attributes their success to a strong self-awareness, being positive even amid setbacks, and learning from the achievements and failures of other entrepreneurs.
 In lieu of launching a product, he recommends building a movement or a lifestyle that is in sync with your personality.
 When asked about the biggest mistake in social media marketing, he replied, “People look at the market but they just replicate what Apple or Nike does.
 They are not taking the time to really study.
 They are lazy and just copy from what seems to be successful.
 Don’t put anyone on a pedestal.
 Look at everything but listen to yourself, follow your gut feel, and execute your way.”

 HiSmile founders Nik Mirkovic and Alex Tomic plan on going global.
 They’re taking steady, confident steps: new offices, larger staff, a bigger warehouse, more brand ambassadors, and broader media engagements.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.